-At Cottonwood Tucson, we pride ourselves on our internationally respected dual diagnosis treatment and co-occurring disorders program.
-Frequently, substance abuse and another condition, such as depression, occur together – this known as a co-occurring disorder or a dual diagnosis.
-As a first step to determine whether there is a need for co-occurring disorders/dual diagnosis treatment, each patient who enters Cottonwood participates in a detailed medical and psychiatric assessment, including a thorough physical examination with a staff physician.
+At Cottonwood Tucson, we pride ourselves on our internationally respected co-occurring disorders program.
+Frequently, substance abuse and another condition, such as depression, occur together – this known as a co-occurring disorder.
+As a first step to determine whether there is a need for co-occurring disorders treatment, each patient who enters Cottonwood participates in a detailed medical and psychiatric assessment, including a thorough physical examination with our medical staff.